 “We all have a right to make friends, go dating and maybe find love, and people with learning disabilities are no exception.
 We’re looking forward to welcoming lots of new members from the Newcastle area, and offering them a new way to socialise, have fun and be themselves.”

-The new service will be focussed on supporting people with learning disabilities and their families to develop and sustain relationships, improve health and wellbeing, and extend their social networks.
-It has been funded by The Forbes Charitable Foundation, and
+The new service will be focused on supporting people with learning disabilities and their families to develop and sustain relationships, improve health and well-being, and extend their social networks.
+It has been funded by The Forbes Charitable Foundation.

 Last year Luv2meetU celebrated its 10th anniversary.
 It was originally set up as a pilot in the Leeds and Wakefield area, supporting 40 people to get out and about, socialise and build friendships.
 The team now supports around 200 people, and has enabled dozens more to make friends and forge relationships.